MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/disabling-toll-free-numbers-for-specific-users.md

 **Uso de PowerShell**

-Puede usar el parámetro AllowTollFreeDialIn del cmdlet Set-CsOnlineDialInConferencingUser para habilitar o deshabilitar este control.
-Por ejemplo:
+You can use the AllowTollFreeDialIn parameter of the Set-CsOnlineDialInConferencingUser cmdlet to enable or disable this control.
+For example:

 - Set-CsOnlineDialInConferencingUser user@contoso.com – AllowTollFreeDialIn $false